Carrie Acheson

-Caroline Acheson (née Barlow; 11 September 1934 – 16 January 2023) was an Irish Fianna Fáil politician.
+Caroline Acheson (née Barlow; 11 September 1934 – 16 January 2023) was an Irish Fianna Fáil politician who served as a Teachta Dála (TD) for the Tipperary South from 1981 to 1982.

 Career

-Acheson was born in Tipperary in 1934, daughter of Matt Barlow, Republican activist in the Irish War of Independence.
-She was educated at the Presentation Convent, Clonmel, the Convent of Mercy, Carlow and the London School of Business Studies.
+Acheson was born in Clonmel, County Tipperary, in 1934.
+She was daughter of Matt Barlow, Republican activist in the Irish War of Independence.
+She was educated at the Presentation Convent, Clonmel, the Convent of Mercy, Carlow, and the London School of Business Studies.
 Acheson worked as a company director in the family business before becoming involved in politics.

 Acheson was elected to South Tipperary County Council in 1974.
-She was elected to Dáil Éireann for the Tipperary South constituency at the 1981 general election, but lost her seat at the following February 1982 election.
+She was elected to Dáil Éireann as a Fianna Fáil TD for the Tipperary South constituency at the 1981 general election, but lost her seat at the following February 1982 election.

 Acheson was a sister of former Senator Tras Honan.
 She was chairperson of the Irish Red Cross Society from 1981 to 1984.

 Acheson died on 16 January 2023, at the age of 88.
-Tánaiste and former Taoiseach Micheál Martin paid tribute to her.